Free • No signup Visualize Fireplace · Free

 Do I need to mark the fireplace area before describing what I want?

 No!
 Just describe the design: 'replace fireplace surround with stacked stone.'
 The AI understands what 'fireplace' means and changes only that area.
-Only use markers if the AI accidentally changes the adjacent walls or furniture.

 Can I compare different fireplace styles on the same room photo?